Best Playgrounds On The Sunshine Coast

 Muller Park, David Low Way, Bli Bli

-The unique indigenous-inspired playground was officially opened in May 2016, with a creative design inspired by the animals and materials used in traditional day-to-day life by the Kabi Kabi people.
+This unique indigenous-inspired playground was officially opened in May 2016, with a creative design inspired by the animals and materials used in traditional day-to-day life by the Kabi Kabi people.
+It features:

 Oyster path: Oysters were one of the main food sources for the Kabi Kabi people with a large number of oyster shells found in midden excavations;